Eyo Honesty II: Reign

-Magical life
+Political life

 Old Calabar was divided into a small number of towns which were all under the authority of the Ekpe society.
 The title of the vice-chairman of the fraternity was known as Ebonko.
 This office was held by Eyo II's father, who inherited it on the death of Esien Ekpe Oku.
 Eyo Nsa's inheritance of the grade was as a result of his marriage to Eyo's mother who was the daughter of Esien Ekpe Oku.
 Eyo II equally came to inherit the office held by his father.
 Eyo also appended the Okpoho grade to the list of Ekpe grades.
 Eyo II's position within the Ekpe society made him a powerful force within Old Calabar.
 Through his position as Obong Ebonko, he was able to enforce laws within his territory.
 Thus, without Eyo's position in the Ekpe society, it would have been difficult to enforce treaties that pushed for the abolition of funeral sacrifices, twin killings, witch trials and other practices.